 - Receive a Conversation message that includes a media SID

-- Your client will display or otherwise make available the message's media content to the user.
+- Display or otherwise make available the message's media content to the user

 Media files cannot exist without an owning message, and deletion of a message results in the cleanup of its associated media.
 Once created, media files are immutable; you can modify other supported attributes of a message that has media content, but the media itself is not changeable.

 The media creation and download methods within the client-side SDKs take a stream or file as their parameter.
 How the media is expressed in the client-side SDK will depend on your platform:

 - A new FormData object containing file information: filename, content-type, size, and all FormData-required information